 We are exploring issues of climate justice through a series of classes that are continuing this spring, L’ovdah u-l’shomra (To Guard and to Protect): Judaism and Environmentalism—and we look forward to making these efforts more and more a part of PSJC’s life.

 One of the most significant social justice efforts we have engaged with is the deep and abiding need for racial justice in our nation.
-Rodfei Tzedek’s Racial Justice Workgroup of has working both internally and externally.
-Internally we focused on increasing awareness within the PSJC community about racism, and strive to educate ourselves about what it means to be anti-racist.
+Rodfei Tzedek’s Racial Justice Workgroup has been working both internally and externally.
+Internally, we focused on increasing awareness within the PSJC community about racism and striving to educate ourselves about what it means to be anti-racist.
 Externally, we have pursued many opportunities for Tikkun Olam (repairing the World).